quandelaa/4chan-greentext-generator/README.md

 ## Notes

-story.txt and the assets/ folder are not included, so make one before running.
+`story.txt` and the `assets/` folder are not included, so make one before running.

-You may modify `assets/` to add or remove images.

 ---

-Authored 100% by quandelaa
+- Made by quandela
+- `February or March 2026`